beyarkay/masters-thesis/src/05_results.md

 of the matrix can be seen.
 This indicates that SVMs with unbalanced class weights frequently mispredict observations which belong to class 50 as belonging to one of the other gesture classes.
-This type of misclassification increases the False Negative rate for class 50, which in turn lowers the overall recall of the model due to the majority of the observations belonging to class 50.
+This type of misclassification increases the false negative rate for class 50, which in turn lowers the overall recall of the model due to the majority of the observations belonging to class 50.

 In a complementary manner, the column on the far right of confusion matrix of the balanced SVMs indicates that many observations that are not in class 50 are being predicted by the balanced SVMs as belonging in class 50.
-This type of misclassification increases the False Positive rate for class 50, which in turn lowers the overall precision of the model due to the majority of the observations belonging to class 50.
+This type of misclassification increases the false positive rate for class 50, which in turn lowers the overall precision of the model due to the majority of the observations belonging to class 50.